12 Using LLMs to Query Your Local Data

 Developers often face the common challenge of utilizing LLMs to answer questions about their data, while businesses emphasize the need to maintain data privacy.
 In Chapter 8, we discussed sending data to OpenAI for embedding and querying with LangChain and LlamaIndex.

-In this chapter, we will delve deeper into the topic, focusing on querying local private documents without compromising data privacy.
-Two approaches will be discussed in this chapter:
+Let’s delve deeper into the topic, focusing on querying local private documents without compromising data privacy.
+Two approaches are:

 12.1 Using GPT4All to Query with Your Own Data